reborg/lisp-history-talk/20220607-lnd-clojurians/slides/03-from-cl-to-clj.md

 * Is [multi-core parallelism](https://stackoverflow.com/questions/2835801/why-hasnt-functional-programming-taken-over-yet) essential?
 * Was programming liberated from the [Von Neumann style](https://dl.acm.org/doi/pdf/10.1145/359576.359579)?
 * Has overall complexity of software changed?
+* "Just" FP might not be enough to get [out the tar pit](http://curtclifton.net/papers/MoseleyMarks06a.pdf)

-> The complexity of software is in essential property, not an accidental one.
+> The complexity of software is an essential property, not an accidental one.
 Fred Brooks, [No Silver Bullet](https://web.archive.org/web/20160910002130/http://worrydream.com/refs/Brooks-NoSilverBullet.pdf)

-# Then what makes a language popular?
+# What makes a language popular?

-* Free, efficient, expressive, well designed
+* [ ] Free, efficient, expressive, well designed
-* Documented and beginner friendly
+* [ ] Documented and beginner friendly
-* Presence of a charismatic leader
+* [ ] Presence of a charismatic leader
-* Scripting language for a popular OS or browser
+* [ ] Scripting language for a popular OS or browser
-* Distributed by a large vendor (marketing and money)
+* [ ] Distributed by a large vendor (marketing and money)
-* Has a "killer app"
+* [ ] Has a "killer app"
-* Batteries included (Json, Web, etc.)
+* [ ] Batteries included (Json, Web, etc.)
-* Backward compatible and stable
+* [ ] Backward compatible and stable
+* [ ] Easily contributed, hackable
-* Pivotal to fundamental innovation
+* [ ] Pivotal to fundamental innovation

 # Is Clojure popular?